Crowned eagle: Description

 The adult crowned eagle is quite strikingly plumaged.
 Its crown is dark to rufous-tinged brown with a prominent, oft-raised black-tipped double crest, which can give the head a somewhat triangular appearance.
 The upperparts of an adult are a blackish brown-grey color, with a variable tinge of blue.
 The throat is brown while the belly and breast are white overlaid densely with blackish bars and blotches, variably marked with cream or rich buff-rufous coloration.
 The wing primaries are white at the base, broadly tipped with black and crossed by two black bars.
 The tail is black with brownish-grey bands.
 The thighs and legs are barred and closely spotted with black and white.
 The underwing coverts of adults have a bold chestnut coloration, spotted lightly with black.
 The adult crowned eagle has eyes that can range from yellow to almost white, a cere and feet of an ochre-yellow color and black talons.
 In the wild, misidentification of an adult is improbable thanks to the species' bearing and voice.
 The strongly barred outer wings and tail are all diagnostic in flight.
 Further simplifying identification, details such as the crest, the bird's upright perching posture and large size are unique to this animal.
-While they do differ somewhat in size, the genders' sexual dimorphism by size is relatively modest and eagles are unlikely to be sexed by this alone.
+While they do differ somewhat in size, the sexes' dimorphism by size is relatively modest and eagles are unlikely to be sexed by this alone.
 However, the male may be distinguished by his more rapid wing beats (4 or 5 per second) from the more sluggish female (3 or 4 per second).